Leaving an Abusive Relationship with No Money

 Create a Plan to exit an Abusive Relationship

-Regaining your financial Independence is essential for your freedom.
+Regaining your financial independence is essential for your freedom.
 Do not rely on getting child support from an abusive ex-partner.
 The aim of not paying child support is to cause you more pain and hardship.
 But we are all in this together, so don’t give up.

-Get prepared to work again (if you have not been working)
+Get prepared to work again

-Start off by answering the following questions as they will assist you in determining what direction is best for you.
+Start off by answering the following questions, as they will assist you in determining what direction is best for you.

 - Are you easily able to upskill yourself to earn more money?